 Can I Fire My Personal Injury Attorney and Represent Myself?

 Most personal injury claims, especially those that involve severe injuries and significant property damage, are much too complex for someone to do independently.
-It's much better to speak with a personal injury lawyer about your case to explore your options and make sure your rights are protected.
+It's much better to speak with a personal injury lawyer at an established law firm about your case to explore your options, understand the attorney-client relationship, and make sure your rights are protected.

 Nevertheless, there are several things you need to consider before handling a lawsuit alone or firing your current attorney.